 Federal Premium Subsidies

 In order to have the Affordable Care Act explained properly, the discussion must include information about government subsidies for premiums.
-These subsidies – known as “advanced premium tax credits”- make premiums more affordable.
+These subsidies—known as “advanced premium tax credits”—make premiums more affordable.
 They are available to qualifying individuals and families.
 Who qualifies?
 Those whose household income is less than 400% of the federal poverty level.
-That translates to $46,000 for an individual, $62,000 for a couple and $95,000 for a family of four.
 The subsidy is highest for lowest income households.

 Annual/Lifetime Coverage Caps